human-ai-lab/TTSDS-ID-JP/README.md

                           buffer = text + '。'
   ```

-3. Split the audio file (each audio file has a different optimal silence threshold; always experiment to find the right `silence_threshold` value.)
+3. Split the audio file (each audio file has a different optimal silence threshold; always experiment to find the right `silence_threshold` value)
   ```sh
   pip install pydub
   ```